About the Committee

 The International Affairs Committee (IAC) serves ASCB’s members based outside the U.S. and non-U.S. citizens living in the United States and enhances their engagement in the Society.
 Its aim is to promote global scientific exchange, contribute to capacity building in cell biology worldwide, transcend the complex political issues facing the world today, and set an example of productive cooperation, sharing ideas, and moving forward creatively.

 The IAC develops programs to recruit new international members and to promote retention and engagement of the Society’s international members.
-The committee works with the other standing committees on initiatives to support transitioning and young career scientists.
-The committee sponsors country-specific sessions, international research programs, and a training exchange fair at the ASCB|EMBO Meeting.
+The committee works with the other standing committees on initiatives to support transitioning and young career scientists, and sponsors international-focused Education and Professional Development workshops at the annual Cell Bio conference.

 Committee members should bring their experiences as scientists in their country to the committee and keep it informed about issues of concern to the international scientific community.
-Committee membership is open to postdocs and regular members.
+Committee membership is open to Postdocs and Regular members.
 Full members serve three-year terms, renewable once.
 New members must serve one year as Associate members before being considered as full members.
 Committee members should be prepared to help organize, participate in, and/or attend committee events and programs.

-Members participate in three one-hour-long conference calls annually, and one meeting held during the ASCB|EMBO Meeting.
-In addition to the meeting and calls, members should be prepared to commit at least an hour each month to committee duties.
+Members participate in 2-3 one-hour-long conference calls annually, and one in-person meeting held during the Cell Bio Conference–an ASCB|EMBO Meeting.